ToJans/tojans.github.com/content/blog/haskell-s-controversial-FTP-proposal.md

 sum :: (Foldable t, Num a) => t a -> a sum = foldl (+) 0
 ```
-Which means we can now use the sum function on any `Foldable` instance that contains numbers.
+Because there exists a `Foldable` instance for a  `list`, we can use the "Foldable `sum`" function, and remove the `sum` function that only works on lists.

 ## So what is controversial about this proposal?